dskang/bemo-api/README.md

               token: str}

-    Returns {status: 'success'} if request successfully placed Returns {status: 'failure', error: 'offline'} if other user is not logged in Returns {status: 'failure', error: 'auth'} if not authorized
+    Returns {status: 'success'} if request successfully placed Returns {status: 'failure', error: 'auth'} if not authorized

 Receive a location call.